Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 According to the results of the NewVantage Partners 2020 executive survey, only 45.1% of companies are competing on data and analytics, and only half of firms are managing data as a business asset.
 That means there is a significant opportunity for businesses to prioritize data and gain a measurable competitive advantage.

-Start your company’s data-drive transformation now by integrating data into your company’s DNA, developing a data strategy, identifying your data sources, making your data accessible to the employees who need it, using it effectively and legally, and ensuring it’s accurate.
+Start your company’s data-drive transformation now by integrating data into your company’s DNA, developing a data strategy, identifying your data sources, making your data accessible to the employees who need it, using it effectively and legally, ensuring it’s accurate, and staying agile.